gintonicai/documentation/mvp/distillery-subchain-guide/managing-your-node.md

 * Calculation of available video card memory
 * Petals server startup
 * Retrieval of the PeerID
-* PID of the running Distillery server process
+* PID of the running distillery server process
 * Sending a request to the backend with the blockchain address and PeerID

 ### Starting and Stopping Your Node